What is the decentralized exchange (DEX) integration?

 Why did my trade fail?

 A trade could fail because of a sudden shift in the exchange price between the cryptocurrencies you are trying to convert.
-We recommend you wait at least 60 seconds before reattempting the transaction.
-If you continue to encounter this error, please restart the app and check that you are running the most up-to-date version of the mobile app.
+We recommend you wait at least 60 seconds before retrying the transaction.
+If you continue to encounter this error, please restart the app and check that you are running the most up-to-date version of the app.

-Important: Make sure you back up your recovery phrase before uninstalling/reinstalling the mobile app.
+Important: Make sure you back up your recovery phrase before uninstalling/reinstalling the app.
 If you lose access to your recovery phrase, you will lose access to your Coinbase Wallet.